-HEALTH, SAFETY, and EMERGENCY INFORMATION
+HEALTH, SAFETY and EMERGENCY INFORMATION

-An online form listing medical information, insurance information, emergency information and a permission statement must be printed, completed, and returned to school BEFORE school begins.
+An online form listing medical information, insurance information, emergency information and a permission statement must be printed, completed and returned to school BEFORE school begins (by July 17).
 The medical portion MUST be signed by your doctor.
 The EMERGENCY INFORMATION/PERMISSION FORM portion must be completed by you and notarized.
-THE SCHOOL DIRECTOR CAN NOTARIZE YOUR FORM.
+THE SCHOOL DIRECTOR and her ADMINISTRATIVE ASSISTANT CAN NOTARIZE YOUR FORM.
 During the school year, please inform the school if any changes occur in the information on these forms (telephone numbers, addresses, immunizations, etc.).